turbaevsky/indicators/doc/PI_DB_TS.md

 ###### Group

 One of several pre-identified groups that comprise a different set of preselected units.
-Predefined groups include regional centers, major members, and a worldwide group.
+Predefined groups include regional centres, major members, and a worldwide group.
 These groups are also available to select in most custom reports.

 ###### Indicator
 Any of the currently active WANO performance indicators.
 (To support the application some indicators are specially coded:  ISA1 is the Industrial Safety Accident Rate indicator calculated per 1,000,000 man-hours worked, whereas ISA2 is calculated per 200,000 man-hours worked.)

 ###### Unit of Measure (UOM)

 A unit of measure must be selected for a standard report for two indicators.
 Available choices are US or Metric.
 For CRE, a US selection will report results in man-rem; selecting Metric will use man-Sieverts.
-For FRI, the US unit of measure is microcuries (US) and the Metric unit of measure is Becquerel.
-For unitless values, US will be indicated as the default UOM.
+For FRI, the US unit of measure is micro-curies (US) and the Metric unit of measure is Becquerel.
+For unit-less values, US will be indicated as the default UOM.
 The metric selection provides the same value (no conversion is made between the two) and the indicator has the same meaning.

 ###### Reactor Type